stephanzwicknagl/viasp/README.md

 * Explain the derivation of individual symbols with arrows
 * Inspect iterations of recursive rules
 * Visualize unsatisfiable programs
-* Add #show statements on the fly
-* Search models and signatures
 * Move rules to follow a preferred order
 * Zoom in and out of parts of the graph